gbiggs/rtctree/README.txt

 ===============================================================================

-rtctree is a Python library providing an easy-to-use API for interacting with running RT Components and RTM-based systemsrunning on OpenRTM-aist-1.0.
+rtctree is a Python library providing an easy-to-use API for interacting with running RT Components and RTM-based systems running on OpenRTM-aist-1.0.
 It allows developers to manage these systems from other programs without needing to learn the CORBA API.
 Components can be started, stopped, connected together, have their configuration changed, and so on.